raidantimosquitos/cf-iot-spring-25-project/src/README.md

 - Monitor at 115200 baud for debugging information
 - Key indicators: WiFi status, sensor readings, AWS connection status

+### Data Not Found In Database
+- Ensure the data type or name in SQL statement is correct

+### Can Not Edit Dashboard
+- Ensure the current user type is editor or admin

 ## Technical Specifications

 - **Microcontroller**: ESP32 (240MHz dual-core)